themboutidem/nci-demo-website/README.md

 # nci-demo-website
+THE NIGERIAN CHRISTIAN INSTITUTE HOMEPAGE

-This is a Project from the Odin Project Curriculum
+This project is a requirement of the Odin-project curriculum.
-It is a HTML and CSS website built for my alma-mater
+It is a HTML and CSS website built for my alma-mater, The Nigerian Christian Institute.